microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

-In this study, we used one 21-month-old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice, and two Göttingen minipigs.
+In this study, we used one 21-month-old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five 10-week-old CB17SCID male mice, three 12-week-old C57BL/6 mice, one 60-week-old C57BL/6 mouse, and six female Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

 Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under permit number BE 55/16.
 Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.

+Animal model, strain, age, animal number and sex are collected in a table available in the [Supplementary Materials].

 The following reporting adheres to the ARRIVE Guidelines 2.0 [@doi:10.1371/journal.pbio.3000411] for relevant items.

 ### Tomographic imaging

 For this study, we imaged all samples with different Bruker SkyScan X-ray microcomputed tomography scanners.
-An overview of the relevant scanning and reconstruction parameters is given in the text below.
+An overview of the imaging and reconstruction parameters is given in the text below.
 A table listing all the scanning and reconstruction parameters of all the performed scans is given in the [Supplementary Materials].

 #### Contrast-enhanced microAngioCT of mice using μAngiofil